-The Rangeview Metropolitan District (Rangeview District) and the Company's agreements with the Rangeview District are described in greater detail in Note 15 to the 2022 Annual Report.
+The Rangeview Metropolitan District (Rangeview District) and the Company's agreements with the Rangeview District are described in greater detail in Note 15 to the 2023 Annual Report.

 The Rangeview District and the Company have entered into two loan agreements.
-In 1995, the Company extended a loan to the Rangeview District for borrowings of up to \$0.25 million, which is unsecured, and bears interest based on the prevailing prime rate plus 2% (10.0% at May 31, 2023).
+In 1995, the Company extended a loan to the Rangeview District for borrowings of up to \$0.25 million, which is unsecured, and bears interest based on the prevailing prime rate plus 2% (10.5% at November 30, 2023).
 The maturity date of the loan is December 31, 2023, at which time it automatically renews through December 31, 2024.
 Beginning in January 2014, the Rangeview District and the Company entered into a funding agreement that allows the Company to continue to provide funding to the Rangeview District for day-to-day operations and accrue the funding into a note that bears interest at a rate of 8% per annum and remains in full force and effect for so long as the 2014 Amended and Restated Lease Agreement among the Rangeview District, the Company, and the State Board of Land Commissioners remains in effect.
-The May 31, 2023, balance in notes receivable - related parties, other totaled \$1.4 million, which included borrowings of \$1.3 million and accrued interest of \$0.1 million.
-As of August 31, 2022, the principal and interest on both loan agreements totaled \$1.1 million, which included \$1.1 million of borrowings and less than \$0.1 million of accrued interest.
-During the three and nine months ended May 31, 2023 and 2022, the Company did not receive any interest or principal payments from the Rangeview District.
+The November 30, 2023, balance in notes receivable - related parties, other totaled \$1.5 million, which included borrowings of \$1.4 million and accrued interest of \$0.1 million.
+As of August 31, 2023, the principal and interest on both loan agreements totaled \$1.5 million, which included \$1.4 million of borrowings and less than \$0.1 million of accrued interest.
+During the three months ended November 30, 2023 and 2022, the Company did not receive any interest or principal payments from the Rangeview District.

 Additionally, the Company provides funding to the Rangeview District for the Rangeview District's participation in the "Wise Partnership."
-The WISE Partnership and capitalized terms related to WISE not defined herein are defined in the 2022 Annual Report.
-During the three months ended May 31, 2023 and 2022, the Company, through the Rangeview District, received metered water deliveries of 87 acre-feet and 62 acre-feet of WISE water, paying \$0.2 million and \$0.1 million for this water.
-During the nine months ended May 31, 2023 and 2022, the Company, through the Rangeview District, received metered water deliveries of 199 acre-feet and 312 acre-feet of WISE water, paying \$0.4 million and \$0.6 million for this water.
-The cost of WISE water to the members is based on the water rates charged by Aurora Water and can be adjusted each January 1, As of January 1, 2022, WISE water was approximately \$6.13 per thousand gallons and such rate remained in effect through calendar 2022.
+The WISE Partnership and capitalized terms related to WISE not defined herein are defined in Note 8 to the 2023 Annual Report.
+During the three months ended November 2023 and 2022, the Company, through the Rangeview District, received metered water deliveries of 65 acre-feet and 55 acre-feet of WISE water, paying \$0.1 million and \$0.1 million for this water.
+The cost of WISE water to the members is based on the water rates charged by Aurora Water and can be adjusted each January 1.
 As of January 1, 2023, WISE water was approximately \$6.48 per thousand gallons and such rate will remain in effect through calendar 2023.